 The core value of King’s Reach is to support the vulnerable and disadvantaged children and young people of Maidstone.
 The children and young people who have been victims of abuse, had problems with their mental health or are at risk of becoming involved in crime.
 Some are missing their education because they cannot cope with school or feel they have no one to talk to and no one to listen.
 Many of these children and young people are living without hope.

-Our founder Dave King MBE has been working with vulnerable people in Maidstone for over 30 years.
-The charity was launched in 2003 to expand upon Dave’s work and has setup various initiatives over the years to support this vision and adapt to changing circumstance.
+Our founder Dave King MBE has been working with vulnerable children and young people in Maidstone for over 30 years.
+The charity was launched in 2003 to expand upon Dave’s work and has supported hundreds of vulnerable and disadvantaged children and young people in Maidstone.
+The charity has also setup various initiatives over the years including a free Counselling Programme, Mentoring Programmes, Community Football teams, one-to-one education, an Alternative Curriculum School and Family Support Programmes to help support this vision and adapt to changing circumstance.

 King’s Reach provide a bespoke one-to-one education and mentoring programme for students who are unable to engage in mainstream education.
 Non-attendance can be for a variety of reasons including low self-esteem, trauma, bullying, mental health, undiagnosed special educational needs, family bereavement or crisis.

 During an assessment period of approximately 4-6 weeks an individual plan is established, students are paired with an experienced one-to-one tutor and mentor who will help the student to re-engage with their learning and address any presenting issues.
 Our tuition and mentoring programme sessions are 2-3 hours per day and can be accessed 1-5 days a week depending on the needs of the student.